 The next section of this article examines the methods I highlighted above in more detail.

 How To Reactivate Windows Using a Digital License

-Here’s how to reactivate Windows using a digital license:
+Here’s how to reactivate it using a digital license:

 - Install your Windows operating system like you usually would using an external drive or DVD.

-- Select the Start button and click on Settings after you finish the Windows OS installation.
+- Select the Start button and click on Settings after you finish the installation.

 - Select Update and Security on the page that pops up and click on it.

 - Select Go to Store on the next screen to head to the Microsoft app store.

 - You should be able to successfully find and purchase a Windows digital license on this app.